 Step 3: Cook the Meat

-In a mixing bowl, combine cream of mushroom soup, stock, and milk or cream.
+In a bowl mix cream of mushroom soup, stock, and milk or cream.

 Step 5: Layer the Casserole

-Layer the Potatoes: Place half of the potato slices in a single layer across the entire bottom of a baking dish.
+Layer the Potatoes: Place half of the potato slices in an even layer over the bottom of a baking dish.

 Pour Soup Mixture: Pour about one-fourth of the soup mixture over the potatoes and spread evenly.